DIDSR/sfrc/README.rst

       cd mrsub
       bash +x demo_sfrc_run.sh 'MRI' '' 'unet' 4

-   Change third option to 'plstv' for the plstv-based results provided in our paper.
+   Change the third option to 'plstv' for the plstv-based results provided in our paper.

 |